• Skip to primary navigation

 It is important to note that I use an Instant Pot Air Fryer Lid.
 This lid has some specific features (like a bake setting) that may or may not be present in other brands.
 It took multiple attempts to get the timing and settings figured out for this, so if you have a different model, please understand that it may (probably) perform differently.

-With any air fryer, there are certain things you need to figure out to make banana bread - here are the questions I had, which needed to be figured out:
+With any air fryer, there are certain things you need to find the best way to make banana bread - here are the questions I had, which needed to be figured out:

 Answer: you don’t!
 I use a 6-inch round cake pan. 😀